m-couto/bulldozer_price/README.md

 In this project we applied machine-learning to predicting the prices of bulldozers using time-series data.

 The project involved the following:
-- Preprocessing the data, including:
+- preprocessing the data, including:
     - parsing dates;
     - dealing with non-numeric features;
     - filling in missing data;